controlplaneio/threat-modelling-labs/lab4/local/README.md

 > Contents for the Threat Modelling workshop delivered by [Control Plane](https://control-plane.io).

-This lab can be run locally using the following inscructions.
+This lab can be run locally using the following instructions.

 ## Prerequisite